hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Create a Role

-Cloud administrators and the Admin user can create a new role on the Cloud tab.

 To create a role:

 1. Click <b>Cloud</b> > <b>Roles</b> to open the Roles view.